kaliiiiiiiiii/Selenium-Driverless/README.md

 # Selenium-Driverless

 * use selenium without chromedriver
-* undetected by cloudfare and others
+* undetected by cloudfare, bet365 and others

 ### Feel free to test my code!